DanielMatrixSYS/Sublime-Levels/README.md

-Sublime Levels
+# Sublime Levels

-Sublime Levels is a comprehensive leveling system designed for unparalleled flexibility and richness.
-It equips users with a suite of features essential for any robust leveling system.
+Sublime Levels provides a comprehensive leveling system packed with a myriad of features essential for an immersive gameplay experience.

-Features:
+## Features

-    Levels & Experience: Set the foundation for progression.
+- **Levels & Experience:** Set the foundation for progression.
-    Skill Tree/Perks: Enhance gameplay with unique abilities and skills.
+- **Skill Tree/Perks:** Augment gameplay with specialized abilities and skills.
-    Leaderboards: Rank players based on their achievements.
+- **Leaderboards:** Compete and rank based on player achievements.
-    In-game Admin Configuration: Modify settings on-the-fly.
+- **In-game Admin Configuration:** Modify settings seamlessly.
-    Database Support: Works with SQLite and MySQL.
+- **Database Support:** Compatible with SQLite and MySQL.

-Visit gmodstore for the complete changelog, screenshots, and detailed features.
+For a complete changelog, images, and feature details, check [gmodstore](https://www.gmodstore.com/market/view/sublime-levels).

-Contribution & Usage:
+## Contribution & Use Guidelines

-This project was singularly crafted by me, from inception to its current form.
-Here's how you can interact with it:
+I solely created Sublime Levels.
+While you're encouraged to utilize and modify the code, kindly adhere to the following:

-    Usage: Feel free to utilize the code as per your needs.
-Modify, adapt, but always give credit.
-Republishing the addon as-is, however, is prohibited.
+- **Usage:** You're free to adapt and change the code, but ensure you give proper credit.
+Direct republishing of the addon is not permitted.

-    Contribution: Keen on improving Sublime Levels?
-Open a pull request!
-But remember:
+- **Contributions:** Want to enhance Sublime Levels?
+Submit a pull request!
+But keep in mind:
-        Maintain code consistency.
-        Propose small, incremental changes rather than a massive overhaul.
-        Large pull requests with extensive changes will not be entertained.
+  - Stick to the existing code standards.
+  - Make small, incremental changes.
+Large, comprehensive PRs are discouraged and may not be approved.

-Your inputs are valued.
-Although I may not be frequently available to incorporate feature requests, I'm always on the lookout for bug fixes.
+I value your feedback.
+While I may not always be available for feature additions, I'm always open to addressing and rectifying bugs.

-Note:
+## A Quick Note

-The addon was once retailing on gmodstore.
-However, balancing a job, personal life, academic commitments, and gmodstore was overwhelming.
-Thus, I've decided to offer it for free to the community.
+The addon was once available for purchase on gmodstore.
+Balancing multiple commitments led to the decision of making it free for the community.
+While I might not always be available for feature implementations, bug fixes are always on my radar.

-For queries, feel free to reach out.
-However, please be mindful of the fact that due to my busy schedule, feature requests might not always get immediate attention.
-Bug reports, on the other hand, are always welcome.
+For any inquiries or reports, feel free to get in touch.
+Just be aware, due to my busy schedule, not all feature requests may receive immediate attention.